What Is Lucid Dreaming?

 Dissociation: Lucid dreaming may weaken the borders between waking and dreaming, the conscious and subconscious mind, reality and fantasy.
-This might lead to problems of a disassociative nature.
-Probably the most common form of dissociation involves having problems distinguishing what is lucid dreaming and what are your waking memories.
-Everyone who recalls at least one dream will have to sort out what is lucid dreaming from what is reality in the morning.
+This might lead to problems of a dis-associative nature.
+Probably the most common form of dissociation involves having problems distinguishing lucid dreaming and what are your waking memories.
+Everyone who recalls at least one dream will have to sort out what was reality in the morning.
 This can really be a problem for those who have previously had zero recall and, due to lucid dreaming, have had a major uptake in what is lucid dreaming recall.
 Now, suddenly, they have all these excess, illogical memories to sort out.
 This is unlikely to be a major problem, but may be a big annoyance.

 However, there are signs that you should watch for that indicate a bigger problem may be developing.
 Lucid dreaming in itself should not cause these to appear in a waking state:

 - Ability to ignore extreme pain or what would normally cause extreme pain.